 Go with a semi-automatic for your .22 over a single shot, bolt action, or lever action.
-A semi-auto will more closely mimic your centerfire semi-auto rifle for training purposes.
-It can hold more ammunition (a high capacity mag for a Ruger 10/22, for instance, can hold 25 rounds of ammunition).
+A semi-auto will more closely mimic your semi-auto rifle for training purposes.
+It can also hold more ammunition (a high capacity mag for a Ruger 10/22, for instance, can hold 25 rounds of ammunition).

 A SEMI-AUTOMATIC CENTERFIRE RIFLE

 The next weapon you should own is a military style, semi-automatic centerfire rifle chambered in an intermediate round (preferably either 5.56x45mm NATO or 7.62x39mm)

-A rifle like an AK-47 or an AR-15 offers you plenty of advantages that other guns simply do not.
-It has greater capacity and more range than a shotgun and more knockdown power, velocity, and range than a handgun.
+A rifle like an AK-47 or an AR-15 offers you plenty of advantages that no other gun does.
+It has greater capacity and more range than a shotgun and more power, velocity, and range than a handgun.

-A shotgun is great for close quarters home defense.
-But a semi-auto rifle is far superior for defending your property against angry mobs and looters.
+A shotgun is great for close quarters home defense, but a semi-auto rifle is far superior for defending your property against mobs of people and looters.
 With the larger magazine capacity, you’ll have less reloading to do.

 While you can buy an optic for your rifle if you want to, it would be wiser to learn how to shoot with iron sights first.
 The money that you would have spent on an optic or a scope you should instead spend on ammunition for practicing.

 Both are very plentiful and offer you plenty of range and velocity.
-They will drop anything that needs to be dropped in the United States.
+They will drop anything almost any large game in the United States with a well-placed shot.
 Their extensive use by the U.S military proves their combat readiness.